A lightweight BFT consensus protocol for blockchains: Model and definitions

 A \emph{block tree} is a directed tree with a designated root vertex referred to as \emph{genesis block} and a unique directed path from every vertex in the block tree to the genesis block.
 We refer to the vertices in the block tree as \emph{blocks}.
 We assume that blocks can contain arbitrary data such as signatures or messages.
 Every block~$B$ has a corresponding \emph{height}, denoted by~$h(B)$, which is the number of edges of the unique path from that block to the genesis block.
 Note that the genesis block has height 0.
 For a block~$B$ in the block tree, we call a block~$B'$ \emph{ancestor} if~$B'$ is distinct from~$B$ and is on the directed path from~$B$ to the genesis block.
 Moreover, $B'$ is called a \emph{descendant} of~$B$ if $B$ is an ancestor of~$B'$.
 If there is a directed edge from a block~$B$ to a block~$B'$, then $B'$ is called the \emph{parent} of~$B$ and $B$ a \emph{child} of~$B'$.
 We further refer to the subgraph induced by a path from a block without child to the genesis block as a \emph{branch} or a \emph{chain}.
 For a given chain, the unique block without child block is referred to as the \emph{tip} or \emph{head} of the chain.
 Two blocks are called \emph{conflicting} if they are not contained in one branch of the block tree, i.e., none is a descendant of the other.

-We assume that there is a set~$\mathcal{P}=\{P_1,P_2,\ldots, P_n\}$ of $n$~\emph{block proposers} and a \emph{proposal mechanism} for block proposers to add child blocks of existing blocks to the block tree.
-We distinguish between three types of proposers: A block proposer is \emph{honest} if it follows the consensus protocol.
-A block proposer is further called \emph{offline} or \emph{crashed} if it does not participate in the consensus protocol, i.e., does not send any message to the network.
-Moreover, a \emph{Byzantine} block proposer can behave arbitrarily, e.g., maliciously violate the consensus protocol or crash.
-Classic Byzantine fault tolerance consensus protocols typically yield guarantees assuming certain upper bounds on the number of Byzantine block proposers.
-In the case of blockchain, in particular proof-of-stake, we would rather have guarantees in terms of the stake represented by a certain set of block proposers.
-We can model this by associating a weight~$\omega_P \in (0,1]$ to every block proposer~$P$ such that $\sum_{P \in \mathcal{P}} \omega_P = 1$, where $\omega_P$ can be thought of as the relative stake in the case of a proof-of-stake blockchain.
-For the simplicity of exposition, we never explicitly use the weights of the block proposers but rather say that $>\omega$ (or $<\omega$) of the block proposers satisfy a property~$X$ if the set~$M$ of block proposers satisfying property~$X$ has overall weight larger (or smaller) than~$\omega$, i.e., $\sum_{P \in M} \omega_P >\omega$ ($\sum_{P \in M} \omega_P <\omega$).
-For instance, we regularly assume that $<1/3$ of the block proposers are Byzantine.
-For the Lisk blockchain we have $n=101$~block proposers and uniform weights~$\omega_P=1/101$ for all~$P \in \mathcal{P}$ and the round-robin block proposal scheme currently used for the Lisk blockchain satisfies that block proposers are assigned slots proportional to their weight.
-The proposal mechanism could, however, also be based on randomized leader election proportional to stake, for instance.
+We assume that there is a set of validators~$\validatorSet$ and a \emph{proposal mechanism} for validators to add child blocks of existing blocks to the block tree.
+We distinguish between three types of validators: A validator is \emph{honest} if it obeys the consensus protocol and actively participates by sending messages.
+A validator is further called \emph{offline} or \emph{crashed} if it stops participating in the consensus protocol from a certain point in time onwards, i.e., does not send any message more to the network, but all its messages obey the protocol rules.
+Moreover, a \emph{Byzantine} validator can behave arbitrarily, e.g., maliciously violate the consensus protocol or crash.
+Classic Byzantine fault tolerance consensus protocols typically yield guarantees assuming certain upper bounds on the number of Byzantine validators.
+In the case of blockchain, in particular Proof-of-Stake, we would rather have guarantees in terms of the stake represented by a certain set of validators.
+We can model this by associating a weight~$\omega_\validator \in [0,1]$ to every validator~$\validator$ such that $\sum_{\validator \in \validatorSet} \omega_\validator = 1$, where $\omega_\validator$ can be thought of as the relative stake in the case of a Proof-of-Stake blockchain.
+For the simplicity of exposition, we often do not use the validator weights explicitly but rather say that $>\omega$ (or $<\omega$) of the validators satisfy a property~$X$ if the set~$M$ of validators satisfying property~$X$ has overall weight larger (or smaller) than~$\omega$, i.e., $\sum_{\validator \in M} \omega_\validator >\omega$ ($\sum_{\validator \in M} \omega_\validator <\omega$).
+For instance, we regularly assume that $<1/3$ of the validators are Byzantine.